spapas/spapas.github.io/content/django-unpoly.md

 </form>
 ```

-So, we check to see if there's `new_task` in the context and add an `up-target='.task'` if *not*.
-So if we click the
-edit task button we'll get an `up-target='.task'`.
-Beyond this the form
-is the same for both the new and edit links.
+So, using Django we check to see if there's `new_task` in the context and add an `up-target='.task'` if *not*.
+This way, we'll get an `up-target='.task'` in the form *only* if we click the edit task button.
+Beyond this the form  is the same for both the new and edit links.

 This is needed because when we open the edit task it will be loaded in the same `.task` element we clicked the edit
-link from (notice that unpoly is smart enough [to match closer elements](https://unpoly.com/fragment-placement#interaction-origin-is-considered)).
-The when the form is submitted we want the detail view of
+link from (remember that unpoly is smart enough [to match closer elements](https://unpoly.com/fragment-placement#interaction-origin-is-considered)).
+When the form is submitted we want the detail view of
 the task to also be rendered on the same `.task` element so we use the `up-target='.task'`.
 This isn't needed in
 the create new since it will be rendered in a new layer and we want to reload the the tasks with the flash message
 when the new task is created.